 The merchant hosted local storefront (full implementation) represents only a single merchant’s local storefront information.
-It lets you direct shoppers to your website when they click on your local inventory ads and free listings.
-By directing shoppers to your website instead of your Google-hosted local storefront, you can manage and track your shoppers' entire experience.
+It lets you direct customers to your website when they click on your local inventory ads and free listings.
+By directing customers to your website instead of your Google-hosted local storefront, you can manage and track your customers' entire experience.

 This article helps you understand how the merchant hosted local storefront (full implementation) works and what’s required for your local products feed and website.

 To get started with your merchant hosted local storefront, contact your Google team to ensure compliance with the listed requirements.

 How it works